Grumman S-2 Tracker: Uruguay

 The Uruguayan Navy received the first three S-2A Trackers on 10 April 1965 at the Capitan Curbelo Navy Base.
 On 15 September 1982, one S-2G arrived.
 On 2 February 1983, another two S-2Gs arrived.
 By September 2004, the remaining Uruguayan Trackers were not in flight condition.

 Civilian use

-In the late 1980s and early 1990s Conair Aviation of Abbotsford, British Columbia, Canada took possession of retired U.S. and Canadian Trackers and converted them into Firecats, with a fire retardant tank replacing the torpedo bay.
-The Firecats were made in two variants, a piston engine Firecat and a turboprop-powered Turbo Firecat.
+From the late 1970s until the mid-1990s Conair Aviation of Abbotsford, British Columbia, Canada took possession of retired Canadian and U.S. Trackers and converted them into Firecats, with a four-door fire retardant tank replacing the weapons bay and adjacent mid-fuselage section.
+Firecats were made in two variants: the piston-engined Firecat and the turboprop-powered Turbo Firecat.

 In 1958, CAL FIRE, then CDF, contracted with a private air tanker service for the use of their converted World War II aircraft.
 By 1970 the department began to evaluate the use of former military Grumman S-2 aircraft.
 Over the next ten years CAL FIRE continued to build up its fleet of S-2A air tankers and in 1987, CAL FIRE began the process of converting their piston engines to turboprop.
 By 2005 all of CAL FIRE's airtanker fleet had been converted to S-2T air tankers.